-Fried food is one of the most popular menu items across the hospitality industry.
+Fried food remains one of the most popular menu items across the Australian hospitality industry.
 From perfectly golden chips to crispy fried chicken, frying is a staple in almost every commercial kitchen.
 While traditional frying methods like pan frying or deep frying are well-known, pressure frying is quickly becoming the preferred choice for professional chefs who want to serve deliciously crispy yet tender fried food — faster and with less oil.

-At Hospitality Connect, we’re proud to supply leading commercial equipment like the Henny Penny Pressure Fryer, designed to help hospitality venues achieve consistently exceptional results.
+At Hospitality Connect, we're proud to supply leading commercial cooking equipment like the Henny Penny Pressure Fryer, designed to help hospitality venues achieve consistently exceptional results.

 What Is Pressure Frying?